weihao94/auto-forecast.github.io/README.md

 ### Downloading the Application

-The program can be download via this [link](https://www.dropbox.com/s/v1ts5w5jpnyls6o/main.zip?dl=0).
+The latest version of the program can be download via this [link](https://www.dropbox.com/s/v1ts5w5jpnyls6o/main.zip?dl=0).
 You should be able to observe the following:
 <br>
 <img src="img/dropbox.png?raw=true"/>
 <br>
-Once downloaded, unpack the archive and you should see the following folders inside the `main` folder:
+Once downloaded, unpack the archive and you should see the following folders inside the `dist/main` folder:
 <br>
 <img src="img/main_folder.png?raw=true"/>
 <br>